-Currently, Oxnard College students can explore TAG Programs with California State University at Channel Islands (CSUCI) and Northridge (CSUN) as well as with University of California at Riverside, Santa Barbara and Santa Cruz and Cal Lutheran University.
+Currently, Oxnard College students can explore TAG Programs with Northridge (CSUN) as well as with University of California at Riverside, Santa Barbara and Santa Cruz and Cal Lutheran University.
 A counselor can help students take advantage of these transfer opportunities by clarifying each transfer institution's requirements and deadlines and by initiating appropriate paperwork.
-Call (805) 986-5816 to make a counseling appointment.
+Call (805) 986-5816 or (805) 986-5837 to make a counseling appointment.

-General Education Breadth Requirements for
+General Education Breadth Requirements for Four-Year Colleges

-Four-Year Colleges